 Skilled Yazd’s architects in old times had considered desert conditions such as hot weather, limited rainfall and mostly strong winds and built the structures (mostly out of adobe) like windcatcher (Badgir) for cooling inside the buildings.
 You will see these architectural elements in Yazd constructions.

-In “Old Town” area, visitors get more familiar with Yazd traditional architectural elements like wind towers, adobe roofs and mud walls, and how this city looked like in old times.
+In “historic city of yazd" area, visitors get more familiar with Yazd traditional architectural elements like wind towers, adobe roofs and mud walls, and how this city looked like in old times.
 The visitors feel they travel back in time.
 It’s so exciting to explore around and walk through its narrow lanes which form like a labyrinth.
 There are also some rooftop cafes there.

-Dolat Abad Garden is a nice classical Persian garden in the heart of the desert city of Yazd.
+Dolat Abad Garden is a nice classical Persian Garden in the heart of the desert city of Yazd.
 It is a must-see in Yazd which was built in 1750.
 There is an impressive wind tower (33 m high) in this garden and when you stand at the bottom of this wind tower, you will know how it works.
 The water of Dolat Abad Garden is supplied with the underground aquaduct system known as The Persian Qanat .

 This is an amazing Zoroastrian burial site, they had a unique tradition to expose the dead bodies to birds and didn’t bury them not to make the earth dirty since the earth is considered sacred in Zoroastrian religion.
 These two structures are located on hills 15 km away from Yazd, and it provides a fantastic view of the city, so this would be a good idea to visit this site in the afternoon to watch the sunset too.